Graph Defense Diffusion Model: Experiments Detail

 \subsection{Baselines}

 \begin{itemize} \item \textbf{GCN}: GCN is a widely used graph convolutional network grounded in spectral graph theory.
-It applies convolution operations on graphs to capture the relationships between nodes based on their connectivity. \item \textbf{Jaccard}: Jaccard prunes edges based on the feature similarity between nodes, as adversarial attacks tend to connect dissimilar nodes in the graph. \item \textbf{SVD}: SVD removes the high-rank perturbations introduced by adversarial attacks by the low-rank approximation of the attacked graph, enhancing the robustness of GNN model. \item \textbf{ProGNN}: ProGNN mitigates the negative impact of adversarial attacks on GNN models by optimizing the adjacency matrix of the attacked graph using regularization terms based on feature smoothness, low-rank, and sparsity. \item \textbf{Guard}: Guard uses a scoring function based on node degree and gradient to identify anchor nodes (attacker nodes), then removes all edges between the anchor nodes and the target node to ensure the target node is protected from attacks. \item \textbf{Rand}: Rand is a baseline version of Guard, where the strategy for selecting anchor nodes is replaced by random selection instead of using a scoring function. \item \textbf{Deg}: Deg is another baseline version of Guard, where the strategy for selecting anchor nodes is based on node degree, as lower-degree nodes are more likely to become anchor nodes. \item \textbf{STABLE}: STABLE is an unsupervised method for optimizing graph structure, which leverages a specially designed robust GCN to effectively defend against adversarial attacks on graph data. \item \textbf{GraD}: GraD introduces an improved attack objective function that enables the attack model to target medium-confidence nodes, thereby increasing attack efficiency. \item \textbf{Nettack}: Nettack is a greedy-based attack method that perturbs targeted nodes in a graph while preserving the node degree distribution and feature co-occurrence.
+It applies convolution operations on graphs to capture the relationships between nodes based on their connectivity. \item \textbf{Jaccard}: Jaccard prunes edges based on the feature similarity between nodes, as adversarial attacks tend to connect dissimilar nodes in the graph. \item \textbf{SVD}: SVD removes the high-rank perturbations introduced by adversarial attacks by the low-rank approximation of the attacked graph, enhancing the robustness of GNN model. \item \textbf{ProGNN}: ProGNN mitigates the negative impact of adversarial attacks on GNN models by optimizing the adjacency matrix of the attacked graph using regularization terms based on feature smoothness, low-rank, and sparsity. \item \textbf{Guard}: Guard uses a scoring function based on node degree and gradient to identify anchor nodes (attacker nodes), then removes all edges between the anchor nodes and the target node to ensure the target node is protected from attacks. \item \textbf{STABLE}: STABLE is an unsupervised method for optimizing graph structure, which leverages a specially designed robust GCN to effectively defend against adversarial attacks on graph data. \item \textbf{SG-GRS}: SG-GSR is a self-guided framework that enhances robustness against adversarial attacks by extracting a clean subgraph from the attacked graph itself. \item \textbf{WGTL}: WGTL improves GNN robustness by integrating local and global topological features through witness complexes and persistent homology.
+In this paper, we use GCN combined with WGTL as a baseline. \item \textbf{DiffSP}: DiffSP is a defense method that models both attack and purification through a unified graph diffusion process, enabling robust classification under structural perturbations. \item \textbf{GraD}: GraD introduces an improved attack objective function that enables the attack model to target medium-confidence nodes, thereby increasing attack efficiency. \item \textbf{Nettack}: Nettack is a greedy-based attack method that perturbs targeted nodes in a graph while preserving the node degree distribution and feature co-occurrence.

 \end{itemize}